cdaringe/rad/assets/site/0005-manual.md

 **actual task references**--string based task lookups are not supported, intentionally.
 Stringy lookups are brittle, and would be redundant functionality in `rad`.

+> `dependsOn` tasks can be serialized by setting the sibling field `dependsOnSerial: true`

 ```ts
 // rad.ts